Ohio Admin. Code 5160-10-31 - DMEPOS: footwear and foot orthoses

 (C) Therapeutic footwear for individuals with diabetes.

 (1) The default certificate of medical necessity (CMN) form is the ODM 01912, "Certificate of Medical Necessity: Therapeutic Footwear for Individuals with Diabetes" (rev. 7/2018).
-The CMN must include an attestation that all of the following statements are true:
+The CMN must include includes an attestation that all of the following statements are true:

-(a) The recipient has diabetes mellitus;
+(a) The recipient individual has diabetes mellitus;

 (b) The conditions of coverage are met;

-(4) Payment may be made for therapeutic footwear (shoes, inserts, or shoe modifications) only if the recipient has diabetes mellitus and at least one of the following conditions is met:
+(4) Payment may be made for therapeutic footwear (shoes, inserts, or shoe modifications) only if the recipient individual has diabetes mellitus and at least one of the following conditions is met:

 (a) Either an entire foot or part of either foot has been amputated; or

-(b) In either foot, the recipient has a history of ulceration, pre-ulcerative calluses, peripheral neuropathy with evidence of callus formation, foot deformity, or poor circulation.
+(b) In either foot, the recipient individual has a history of ulceration, pre-ulcerative calluses, peripheral neuropathy with evidence of callus formation, foot deformity, or poor circulation.

-(5) Payment may be made for a custom-molded shoe only if the recipient has a foot deformity that cannot be accommodated by a depth shoe.
-The nature and severity of the deformity must be well documented in the provider's records.
+(5) Payment may be made for a custom-molded shoe only if the recipient individual has a foot deformity that cannot be accommodated by a depth shoe.
+The nature and severity of the deformity must is to be well documented in the provider's records.
 If there is insufficient evidence of need for a custom-molded shoe, then payment will be limited to the cost of the least expensive medically appropriate alternative.

 (6) No payment is made for the following items: